drewmresnick/PondModelBD/README.md

 # PondModelBD
 Repository for building energy flux model for pond aquaculture in Bangladesh.
+Each model has the option to run on weather datasets (daily or hourly, dependent on the model) or on climatological datasets.

 Reach out to Drew Resnick (drewr@iri.columbia.edu) for access to input data.